-When the term data leak comes to mind, most enterprises think of the dark web.
-Although compromised information can damage an organization when distributed through gated and anonymous platforms, we are seeing social channels being used to allow for a more rapid and potentially destructive outcome.
+When we hear “data leak,” most enterprises immediately think of the dark web.
+And while it’s true that stolen information shared on anonymous, gated platforms can be damaging, there’s a growing trend that’s even more alarming: data being exposed on social media.
+These public channels allow for faster distribution and can lead to more immediate — and potentially more destructive — consequences.
 These platforms have an overwhelming number of global participants, with almost half of the world's population using some form of social media.
 Actors are aware of the massive audience this allows them to reach and as such, are using these channels to promote and expose confidential data.
 Security teams should implement strong social media protection measures to combat these threats.

-As of 2019 the potential for an enterprise to experience a breach in the next two years has increased by 27.9%.
-That, combined with the potential for data leaks occurring with the intent to expose an organization or because of human error, mean that organizations are increasingly susceptible to some form of sensitive data loss.
+experiencing a data breach within the next two years has risen significantly, with 33% of organizations reporting at least one breach annually.
+That, combined with the potential for social media data leaks occurring with the intent to expose an organization or because of human error, means that organizations are increasingly susceptible to some form of sensitive data loss.
 While the odds are growing that information will be leaked, using a social platform to leak it will only increase the chance that it will be seen, abused, and remain exposed online longer than it has in the past.

 The damage to an organization experiencing a data leak on social media can manifest in various ways.
 Regardless of the nature of what is leaked, as well as the extent, the bad publicity surrounding the event can have a long-lasting impact.
 Without a solid reputation that customers feel they can trust, loss of business and a decline in profit is inevitable.